 In the longer term, lichen sclerosus has been associated with penile cancer.
 Cancer may be more likely if lichen sclerosus does not receive treatment and there is ongoing active disease.
 One third to one half of all penile cancer is associated with lichen sclerosus with an incidence rate ranging from 0–12.5%.

-The diagnosis of lichen sclerosus in men is usually made clinically.
+The diagnosis of lichen sclerosus in men is usually made clinically and dermoscopy can provide further clues.
 It can be confirmed histologically (see Lichen sclerosus pathology).
 Biopsy may also assist in excluding differential diagnoses, such as lichen planus and subclinical penile intraepithelial neoplasia.